-The insurance by a company of its directors and officers against directors' and officers' liability, including also the payment of the respective premiums by the company, is generally accepted as permissible.
+The insurance by a company of its directors and officers against directors' and officers' (D&O) liability, also including the payment of the respective premiums by the company, is generally accepted as permissible.
 D&O insurance is standard for listed companies and for large non-listed companies.